From First to Last: Throne to the Wolves (2009–2010)

 "Guys we're not breaking up no worries. we just came home from the tour early because we have to finish our record before our next tour with alesana and our time frame was looking pretty small and stressful so Rise suggested we come home a little early.
 It will result in our record being the best it can be, which is our No. 1 priority right now.
 I hope everyone can understand".

 From First to Last released a new song off the album, "Going Lohan", on their MySpace page in November.
 The new album, Throne to the Wolves, was announced and slated for release on March 16, 2010.

+Rhythm guitarist Travis Richter left the band in 2009 and was replaced by Blake Steiner, who appeared on 2010's Throne to the Wolves.
+Richter later rejoined the band in subsequent iterations.

 In late 2009 FFTL went through yet another lineup change with Travis Richter leaving the band; no official announcement had yet been made by the band and no reason was given for his departure.
 Matt Good and Matt Manning had been taking over Travis's screaming role and Blake Steiner (ex-Mia Medusa guitarist), who recorded on Throne to the Wolves, was his replacement.
 On December 31 FFTL released the song "I'll Inoculate The World with the Virus of My Disillusionment" on their MySpace.

 On Travis' departure from the band:

 "It kinda just grew and grew until the dudes parted ways with me..I'd never just up and leave FFTL, I feel like they thought it was their time to move away from me, so they told me to leave.."

 On January 20, 2010, From First to Last made an official announcement about Travis's departure from the band via Myspace.

 Since the news has become public I thought I'd take a minute to address it before wild rumors started flying around.
 Travis has been with us since the beginning and will always be someone I care about deeply.
 Unfortunately though, as time goes on sometimes people grow apart from each other.
 There's many things I could say, but they are rather personal and I don't think they need to be discussed here.
 This band is and always will be about making music with my friends.
 We don't give a fuck about fame or money or anything.
 It's about doing what we love together as a family.
 We aren't breaking up and we aren't changing our name.
 As long as we are making music we are proud of and having fun together, this band will continue to exist.